Garry Gillard > photos > Fiji >

 For me, the most significant place in Suva, the capital of Fiji, is the Grand Pacific Hotel.
 I stayed there on my first visit, for a conference in 1981.
 Then, when I got a job at the USP in 1983, our family was put up there until USP found us a house.
-And when my younger daughter and I were in Fiji most recently, for another conference in July 1999, we went and looked at it.
+And when my younger daughter and I were in Fiji for another conference, in July 1999, we went and looked at it.
+(This was before the renovation and re-opening in 2014.)

 This is a postcard I bought at the GPH in 1981, showing the pool that was then at the SW corner of the Hotel.
 I wonder what the hell the guy in the striped trunks near the centre is doing.
 The chick in the red costume seems impressed.